kofujimura/ERC_TCTC/README.md

 ## Motivation

 There are numerous methods to implement access control for privileged actions.
-A commonly utilized pattern is "role-based" access control as specified in ERC-5982.
+A commonly utilized pattern is "role-based" access control as specified in EIP-5982.
 This method, however, necessitates the use of an off-chain management tool to grant or revoke required roles through its interface.
 Additionally, as many wallets lack a user interface that displays the privileges granted by a role, users are often unable to comprehend the status of their privileges through the wallet.

-Use case ...
+Use case <to be added>

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-1. Smart contracts implementing the ERC-XXXX standard MUST implement privilege required by the role as a EIP-721 token.
-The tokens that represent privileges are called `control token` in this EIP.
+1. Smart contracts implementing the EIP-XXXX(this EIP) standard MUST represent the privilege required by the role as an EIP-721 token.
+The tokens that represent privileges are called `control tokens` in this EIP.
-2. To grant a role to the account, a `control token` that represent privilege SHOULD be minted to the account using `mint` or `safeMint` method defined in EIP-721.
+2. To grant a role to an account, a `control token` representing the privilege SHOULD be minted to the account using `safeMint` method defined in ERC-5679.
-3. To revoke a role from the account, the `control token` that represent privilege SHOULD be burned using `burn` method defined in EIP-721.
+3. To revoke a role from an account, the `control token` representing the privilege SHOULD be burned using the burn method defined in EIP-5679.
-4. To check if the account has the required role, a compliant smart contract SHOULD check that the balance of the control token MUST greater than 0 using `balanceOf` method defined in EIP-721.
+4. To check if an account has the required role, a compliant smart contract SHOULD verify that the balance of the control token is greater than 0 using the `balanceOf` method defined in EIP-721.
 5. A role in a compliant smart contract is represented in the format of `bytes32`.
 It's RECOMMENDED the value of such role is computed as a `keccak256` hash of a string of the role name, in this format: `bytes32 role = keccak256("<role_name>")`. such as `bytes32 role = keccak256("MINTER")`.

 ## Rationale